AyushShahh/Geo-Locator/README.md

 [HTML Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) - The HTML Geolocation API is used to get the geographical position of a user if they allowed.
 Here it is used by default to show Latitude and Longitude because it is mostly accurate. __*(Not available without location access)*__

 [Google Maps Embed API](https://developers.google.com/maps/documentation/embed/get-started) - The Maps Embed API lets you place an interactive map on your web page.
-To make the map dynamic for this website, *HTML Geolocation API* is used to obtain the coordinates of the user and then those coordinates are placed in the map source. __*(Not available without location access)*__
+To make the map dynamic for this website, *HTML Geolocation API* has been used here to obtain the coordinates of the user and then those coordinates are placed in the map source. __*(Not available without location access)*__

 ## External Libraries used
 [jQuery](https://jquery.com/) - jQuery is a JavaScript library.
 Here it is used for fetching the data in JSON format from APIs and putting those values in html.